emateofabregas/nuke_env/README.md

 # nuke-py
-Place where I put some Python Functions scripts that I made for my callbacks of my tools or just some random functions.
+A place where I put some Python scripts that I made for the callbacks, nuke env (incoming), or just some random python scripts.